GSA/digitalgov.gov/content/posts/2019/04/2019-04-08-introducing-uswds-2.md

 ### A free, open source typeface from USWDS

-USWDS 2.0 adds built-in support for custom typefaces, but sometimes you need something free, simple, and readable that just isn’t Helvetica.
+USWDS 2.0 adds built-in support for custom typefaces, and sometimes you need one that’s simple, neutral, and isn’t Helvetica.
 [Public Sans](https://github.com/uswds/public-sans) is an open source, open license typeface (SIL Open Font License 1.1) designed and maintained by USWDS, adapted from Libre Franklin.
-We intend Public Sans to be a model of how to design an open source typeface in public, with contributions and feedback from the public — to deliver a useful, neutral, sans serif now and continuously improve it into the future.
+We intend Public Sans to be an example of how to design an open source typeface with contributions and feedback from the public — to deliver a useful, neutral, sans serif _and_ continuously improve it.

 - A clear, strong, neutral face for interfaces and continuous text
 - Developed by USWDS
 - A consistent alternative to system fonts or other neutral sans serifs
-- Principles driven: designed for continuous outcome-based improvement
+- Designed for outcome-based continuous improvement just like our components
 - Free and open-source
 - Features tabular numerals for data design